xbgmsharp/postgsail/README.md

 The OpenAPI description output depends on the permissions of the role that is contained in the JWT role claim.

+Other applications can also use the [PostgSAIL API](https://editor.swagger.io/?url=https://raw.githubusercontent.com/xbgmsharp/postgsail/main/schema/openapi.yaml).

 API anonymous:

 ```